krayin/krayin-docs/docs/1.x/themes/change-email-template.md

 Let's override the view of the same file which we explained above i.e. `view('shop::emails.sales.order-cancel-admin')`.

-As this is a Laravel stuff, Bagisto also registers two locations for your views i.e. the application's `resources/themes` directory mentioned in the `config/themes.php` and the directory you specify.
-So, if you are using the `default` theme i.e. `shop` package, then Bagisto will first check if a custom version of the view has been placed in the `resources/themes/default` directory.
-Then, if the view has not been customized, Bagisto will search the package view directory.
+As this is a Laravel stuff, Krayin also registers two locations for your views i.e. the application's `resources/themes` directory mentioned in the `config/themes.php` and the directory you specify.
+So, if you are using the `default` theme i.e. `shop` package, then Krayin will first check if a custom version of the view has been placed in the `resources/themes/default` directory.
+Then, if the view has not been customized, Krayin will search the package view directory.

 Now, for overriding we are creating the same structure in the application's `resources/themes/default` directory.